 Benefits of a knowledge base

 Without a knowledge base, customers and employees are left in the dark.
 Customers are often given no choice but to contact your call center.
-Considering that 54% of consumers do their banking at evenings and weekends, this is often when your call centers are closed and customers unable to reach a representative.
+Considering that 54% of consumers do their banking in the evenings and weekends, this is often when your call centers are closed and customers are unable to reach a representative.

 A knowledge base, on the other hand: